 How Much Time Do You Need to Completely Prepare to Move Out of an Apartment?

 Moving out of a rented apartment can be time-sensitive, that’s why we want to provide you with the ultimate moving out checklist.
 Ideally, you want to start your moving out process two months in advance to give you time to plan for your move and work out all the details.
 Two months will give you the necessary time needed to get everything in order to have a successful move from start to finish.

 Sometimes two months isn’t an option when it comes to moving out of an apartment.
 Life happens and we want you to have an easy guide to expedite your moving process when time isn’t on your side.
 So whether you have two months or only a few weeks before, we’ve got you covered on what to do when moving out of an apartment!

 The Complete To-Do List Before Moving Out of an Apartment

 First on our moving out af an apartment checklist is to assess the terms of the lease agreement you signed when you moved into your current apartment.
 It is important that you are aware of the lease time frame you signed.
 Whether that be a month-to-month lease agreement, a short-term lease or a long-term lease.
 This will determine when you are able to move out without being charged for breaking your contract.
 You also will want to look at the lease terms in regards to your move-out guidelines created by your landlord or property owner.
 This will detail your cleaning, damage and move-out renters checklist required upon moving out.

 Evaluate damages and make a repair plan

 Depending on the terms of your lease, you may need to assess smaller damages before your landlord comes and does a walk through.
 Touching up small things could result in you ensuring your security deposit is returned.
-Small things to touch up can include patching up walls where you hung pictures, scrubing a few areas of the walls, removing stains from the carpet and doing an overall deep clean.
+Small things to touch up can include patching up walls where you hung pictures, scrubbing a few areas of the walls, removing stains from the carpet and doing an overall deep clean.

 Give written notice to your landlord or leasing company